 WHERE TO SEE GORILLAS and Chimpanzees

-As only one or two days of your gorilla tracking holiday will be taken up with gorilla watching, we have included a other highlights on our map of where to see gorillas.
-Volcanoes National Park in Rwanda, Bwindi Impenetrable National Park and Mgahinga Gorilla National Park in Uganda are the prime gorilla tracking locations, but there are so many other national parks that give a monkeys.
+As only one or two days of your gorilla tracking holiday will be taken up with gorilla watching, we have included other highlights on our map of WHERE TO SEE GORILLAS and Chimpanzees.
+Volcanoes National Park in Rwanda, Bwindi Impenetrable National Park and Mgahinga Gorilla National Park in Uganda are the prime gorilla tracking locations, but there are so many other national parks that give a monkey.
 And indeed a lot of other wildlife to boot.
 After all, gorillas don’t exist in an exclusive club out there in the wilds.
-Such as chimpanzees in Nyungwe National Park, tree climbing lions in Queen Elizabeth National Park, red-tailed monkeys in Kibale Forest National Park, and endless hiking to be had in all the locations we have highlighted.
+Such as chimpanzees in Nyungwe National Park, tree-climbing lions in Queen Elizabeth National Park, red-tailed monkeys in Kibale Forest National Park, and endless hiking to be had in all the locations we have highlighted.
+WHERE TO SEE GORILLAS and Chimpanzees

 1. Bwindi Impenetrable National Park